celyk/godot-isf/README.md

 The generated ShaderMaterial should be directly accessable on the scene node.
 You can peak at the inner workings by right clicking on it and ticking Editable Children

+For audio reactive effects, audio input settings have to be enabled in your project

 # Features

 - [ ] Basic ISF support